ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

   - Get Attachment
 ```

-This is in contrast to the advanced client which would display 32 resource functions with complex path signatures.
+This is in contrast to the `Client` which would display 32 resource functions with complex path signatures.

 ### Connector Module Structure